 Chickens will eat most things you feed them.
-They love treats from the kitchen and love to wander around the garden in search of plants, bugs and juicy worms.
+They love treats and love to wander around the garden in search of plants, bugs and juicy worms.
 However there are some plants and foods that can cause illness or be fatal to your hungry hens.

 A group of hens feeding in the garden

 Below is a list of foods you should refrain from feeding your chickens.

 - Plants that are part of the nightshade family - Members of the nightshade family include potatoes, tomatoes, and eggplant.
 The Latin name for these plants is Solanaceae.
 This is because they contain a compound called solanine.
 This is toxic to chickens.
 The compound can be broken down if the plants are cooked however.
 So any cooked potatoes or tomatoes are generally ok to give to your chickens.
 If you are worried, it is better to just not feed these plants to your chickens.

 - Onions - Fed in large quantities onions can cause anemia or jaundice, and sometimes it can be fatal.
 This is because it contains thiosulphate which destroys red blood cells.

 - Avocados - Avocados contain the toxin persin.
 This has been associated with myocardial necrosis, which is where the heart stops working.